 Best Organic Probiotic for the Active Individuals Without Gut Issues

-Prebiotics are types of dietary fiber that serve as food for the probiotics, or “good” bacteria that reside in your gut.
-Think of it this way, humans cannot grow and thrive without adequate nutrition and the same can be said for the bugs inside your gut.
-In order to keep the right balance of good bugs, premium fuel is required!
-Some of the best forms of prebiotic-rich foods include onion, garlic, leeks, bananas, Jerusalem Artichoke, asparagus, oats and apples.
+Prebiotics are dietary fiber that serve as food for the probiotics, or “good” bacteria in your gut.
+Think of it this way, humans cannot grow and thrive without adequate nutrition, and the same can be said for the bugs inside your gut.
+To keep the right balance of good bugs, premium fuel is required!
+Some of the best prebiotic-rich foods are onion, garlic, leeks, bananas, Jerusalem Artichoke, asparagus, oats, and apples.

 Assuming your diet is full of wonderful prebiotics, the next step is to look for a multi-strain probiotic.
 Remember, more diverse gut bacteria amounts to better immune health.

 Next, look at the colony-forming units or (CFUs).
-Your healthcare provider will be able to provide you with specific direction but generally speaking, going too low in CFUs may provide you with minimal results and going too high may end up being a big waste of money.
-Most healthy individuals do very well with approximately 25 billion CFU’s each day.
+Your healthcare provider will be able to provide you with specific direction, but generally speaking, going too low in CFUs may provide you with minimal results, and going too high may be a big waste of money.
+Most healthy individuals do very well, with approximately 25 billion CFU’s each day.